winay007/Speech-emotion-recognition/README.md

 3. install required packages mentioned in requirements.txt.

-4. Run cp-speech-rocognition-data-prep.ipynb for creating dataset from audio files.
+4. Run cp-speech-recognition-data-prep.ipynb for creating dataset from audio files.

-5. Finally the cp-speech-rocognition-model-training.ipynb contains model training code.
+5. Finally the cp-speech-recognition-model-training.ipynb contains model training code.
 Go ahead and try different methods for better results or try mine one.